NicolasLalonde/Simple-Scheduler/README.txt

--Duration change by grabbing and dragging the bottom of events -Garbage can to drag events into to delete them -ability to edit the minmax times/starting day of the week
+-Duration change by grabbing and dragging the bottom of events -Garbage can to drag events into to delete them -ability to edit the minmax times/starting day of the week -Add server-side code to save and load schedules